elinhagman/JMHExample/README.md

 # JMHExample

-This is a project used for testing the [performancebot](https://github.com/icetlab/performancebot).
+This is a maven project used for testing the [performancebot](https://github.com/icetlab/performancebot).